kshah223/Portfolio-2.0/README.md

    Open http://localhost:3000 in your web browser to view the site locally.

-Usage
+## Usage
-Home Page: Introduction and brief overview of my skills and interests.
+- **Home Page**: Introduction and brief overview of my skills and interests.
-About Page: Detailed background about my professional journey and aspirations.
+- **About Page**: Detailed background about my professional journey and aspirations.
-Experience: Timeline of my professional work experience.
+- **Experience**: Timeline of my professional work experience.
-Projects: Portfolio of my projects with links to GitHub repositories.
+- **Projects**: Portfolio of my projects with links to GitHub repositories.
-Education: Information about my academic background and achievements.
+- **Education**: Information about my academic background and achievements.
-Certifications: List of certifications I've earned, showcasing my continuous learning.
+- **Certifications**: List of certifications I've earned, showcasing my continuous learning.
-Skills: Summary of my technical skills, including languages, tools, and concepts.
+- **Skills**: Summary of my technical skills, including languages, tools, and concepts.
-Contact: Contact form and social media links for reaching out to me.
+- **Contact**: Contact form and social media links for reaching out to me.

-Contributing
+## Contributing

 Contributions are welcome!
 If you'd like to collaborate or suggest improvements, please follow these steps:

 Fork the repository.
-Create a new branch (git checkout -b feature/new-feature).
+1. Create a new branch (git checkout -b feature/new-feature).
-Commit your changes (git commit -m 'Add some feature').
+2. Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/new-feature).
+3. Push to the branch (git push origin feature/new-feature).
-Open a pull request.
+4. Open a pull request.

-Contact
+## Contact

 If you have any questions or would like to discuss potential opportunities, please feel free to reach out:

-Email: kalps358@gmail.com
+- **Email**: kalps358@gmail.com
-LinkedIn: linkedin.com/in/kalpkumarshah
+- **LinkedIn**: linkedin.com/in/kalpkumarshah
-GitHub: github.com/kshah223
+- **GitHub**: github.com/kshah223

-License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.